-There are a lot programs out there, so it’s important to choose one that provides the education and support you need to thrive as a physician.
+There are a lot of programs out there, so it’s important to choose one that provides the education and support you need to thrive as a physician.
 You might consider how many graduates go on to practice in a field that interests you or whether the school offers a nurturing environment.

 If you’re considering the SGU School of Medicine, you have probably already gathered some basic information.
-But there are plenty of other highlights you might not know about.
+But there are plenty of other amazing highlights you might not know about.
 Keep reading to find out what else you can expect at St. George’s University.

-1. SGU is the 2nd largest provider of doctors to the entire US health care system
+1. SGU is the 2nd largest provider of doctors to the entire US healthcare system

 SGU graduates have gone on to practice medicine in more than 50 countries around the world.
 We value these global contributions, and that includes US representation.
 SGU is the number one international source of US doctors, taking all schools around the world into account.
-It’s also the second largest provider of doctors to the entire health care system in the US, according to an article in the Journal of Medical Regulation.
+It’s also the second largest provider of doctors to the entire healthcare system in the US, according to an article in the Journal of Medical Regulation.

 So why do SGU students do so well on this essential test?
-Bob Ryan, Dean of Admission at SGU, explains that the Department of Educational Services conducts more than 450 workshops a week to assist students in time management skills, test taking, and learning strategies, as well as subject-specific workshops.
+Bob Ryan, Dean of Admissions at SGU, explains that the Department of Educational Services conducts more than 450 workshops a week to assist students in time management skills, test taking, and learning strategies, as well as subject-specific workshops.